-- 1. All Northwestern students and their guests entering the dance area will submit to testing.
-Students should arrive in a timely manner; the breath analyzer is available for only one (1) hour after the doors open. - 2.
-Any non-Northwestern person attending the dance as a date, regardless of age, will submit to testing.
-Refusal will result in denial of entrance to the dance. - 3.
-Students not passing the test will be detained for parent pick-up and face school and/or legal discipline measures.
+1. All Northwestern students and their guests entering the dance area will submit to testing.
+Students should arrive in a timely manner; the breathalyzer is available for only one (1) hour after the doors open.

-Other Regulations:
+2. Any non-Northwestern person attending the dance as a date, regardless of age, will submit to testing.
+Refusal will result in denial of entrance to the dance.

+3. Students not passing the test will be detained for parent/guardian pick-up and face school and/or legal discipline measures.

-- 4. No one can leave the building and expect to return to the dance. - 5.
-Students who are absent from school on the day of the dance, (or the last school day before the dance), (for the following reasons: unexcused, suspension, expulsion, etc.) are not permitted to attend unless they have received prior permission from the administration. - 6.
-Students who misbehave during the school year (as determined by the administration) may be banned from extracurricular events and activities, including dances. - 7.
-The sponsoring club or organization must clean up after the dance and put tables and chairs back in proper order before the time of the next scheduled class in the gym. - 8.
-All dances must be placed on the school calendar and approved by the principal. - 9.
-All school dances are considered to be an extracurricular activity.
-Students must obey the discipline rules as listed in other parts of the student handbook. - 10.
-The administration must OK all outside guests to student only dances. - 11.
-Refer to number six (6) under Student conduct (p.16). - 12.
-Dance guests 21 years and older need proof of a background check at the individual's own expense and it must be submitted to the High School Office one (1) week prior to the dance.
+4. No one can leave the building and expect to return to the dance.

+5. Students who are absent from school on the day of the dance, (or the last school day before the dance), (for the following reasons: unexcused, suspension, expulsion, etc.) are not permitted to attend unless they have received prior permission from the administration.

+6. Students who misbehave during the school year (as determined by the administration) may be banned from extra-curricular events and activities, including dances.

+7. The sponsoring club or organization must clean up after the dance and put tables and chairs back in proper order before the time of the next scheduled class in the gym.

+8. All dances must be placed on the school calendar and approved by the principal.

+9. All school dances are considered to be an extra-curricular activity.
+Students must obey the discipline rules as listed in other parts of the student handbook.

+10. The administration must approve all outside guests to student only dances.

+11. Outside guests need proof of a background check at the individual's own expense if they are 21 years old and it must be submitted to the High School Office one (1) week prior to the dance.
+Students over 21 years of age are prohibited from attending dances and prom as a guest.